 Tim started to walk towards the stairs and paused as Alfred called after him through the web cam connection.
 “Master Timothy, a proper apology should help immensely.
 I’m sure that Miss Elizabeth will understand.”

 Tim smiled at Alfred gratefully.
 “I hope so, Alfred.”
 Damian snorted as he followed him.
-Tim stop and stared at him, irritated.
+Tim stopped and stared at him, irritated.
 “Don’t you have somewhere else to be?”

 “Not at all, Drake.”
 Damian smirked at him.
-“I wouldn’t miss the moment of your complete failure.”
+“I wouldn’t miss your moment of complete failure.”
 Tim glared at him before continuing his way up the stairs.